-It’s, far and away, the thing that network professionals care most about, even ahead of data centre SDNs.
-In a data centre, enterprises can still people their way out of problems as there’s always an abundance of experienced engineers locally available to tackle any issue big or small.
+It's, far and away, the thing that network professionals care most about, even ahead of data center SDNs.
+In a data center, enterprises can still people their way out of problems as there's always an abundance of experienced engineers locally available to tackle any issue big or small.

 That luxury does not exist with the WAN as branch offices can be scattered across the globe and often, the best one can hope for in terms of a local resource is a branch administrator or someone who can check lights or confirm things are plugged in and powered up.
 Also, for many geographically distributed organisations, the WAN IS their business – so having an agile, dynamic WAN that enables applications to perform better is a top priority.